-While heat pumps are durable and can last 15+ years with proper maintenance, eventually it becomes more cost-effective to replace your old heat pump.
-Mattioni Plumbing, Heating & Cooling can help you choose a new heat pump that fits your needs, preferences, and budget, making sure it’s perfectly sized for your home.
+While heat pumps are durable and can last more than 15 years with proper maintenance, replacing your old heat pump eventually becomes more cost-effective.
+Mattioni Plumbing, Heating & Cooling can help you choose a new heat pump that fits your needs, preferences, and budget, ensuring it’s perfectly sized for your home.
 Then, we’ll quickly install, calibrate, and optimize it for your home with minimal downtime.

-If you suspect it’s time to replace your heat pump and would like to explore your options, contact us today for heat pump replacement & installation in Chester County.
+If you suspect it’s time to replace your heat pump and would like to explore your options, contact us today for heat pump replacement and installation.

 Heat Pump FAQs

-Your heat pump will operate at maximum efficiency if you keep it well-maintained and address repair issues at the first sign of a problem.
-A maintenance checkup at the start of the heating season and the cooling season will help with your efficiency goals.
+Your heat pump will operate efficiently if you keep it well-maintained and address repair issues at the first sign of a problem.
+A maintenance checkup at the start of the heating and cooling seasons will help with your efficiency goals.

 Yes, heat pumps provide an energy-efficient alternative to a traditional HVAC system.
 They can heat and cool an entire home all year long.

-Because a heat pump works on the idea of energy transfer, the air that comes out of your register may not feel hot in the winter or cold in the summer.
+Because a heat pump works on energy transfer, the air from your register may not feel hot in the winter or cold in the summer.
 If you are used to an HVAC system, this may make you think something is wrong with the heat pump.
-This is normal operation, because the air being transferred may be cooler than your body temperature, so it feels cool to your skin.
-As long as the air coming from the supply vent measures hotter than the air near the return vent, usual 15 to 30 degrees higher, the heat pump is operating properly.
+This is a regular operation because the transferred air may be cooler than your body temperature, so it feels cool to your skin.
+As long as the air coming from the supply vent measures hotter than the air near the return vent, usually 15 to 30 degrees higher, the heat pump is operating correctly.